haskell/play-haskell/README.md

 This ensures that the GHCs will work in the Ubuntu container.
 Note that currently (2022-08), Ubuntu GHCs seem to work fine on Arch Linux, for example.

+(This seems to be necessary with certain GHC versions only, and it's probably related to [GHC #22268](https://gitlab.haskell.org/ghc/ghc/-/issues/22268).)

 ## Installation